chuxinh/trading-strategy-simulation/README.md

 We are typically interested in comparing weekly (5-day) vs monthly (20-day) investment frequency.
 The dataset is pulled via this python package [yahoofinancials](https://github.com/JECSand/yahoofinancials).
 We do backtesting by randomly sampling historical prices over a 5-year period since 2016 to construct portfolios, and use hypothesis testing to see if there's any significant difference between risks and returns over the studied period.

-You can also find a blog post on my website [here](https://www.chuxinhuang.com/).
+You can also find a related blog post on my website [here](https://www.chuxinhuang.com/).

 **Getting started**